5D Chess with Multiverse Time Travel: Rules

-Along with the x- and y-axes, the game introduces two additional axes of movement: the turn axis, displayed horizontally, and the timeline axis, displayed vertically.
-In this display, up and down are in opposite directions for each player, but left and right are the same.
+All four are considered dimensions, and pieces can move through combinations of dimensions.
+In this display, the vertical directions of the timeline axis are opposite for each player, but the horizontal directions of the turn axis are the same.
+Each point in time in each timeline is displayed as an individual board.
 A distance of one space corresponds to a distance of one square horizontally, one square vertically, one turn, or one timeline.
 Each player takes their turn by making a move or series of moves and then pressing the "Submit Moves" button.
+All pieces retain their movement abilities from standard chess.
+In addition, their movement abilities are generalized across the turn and timeline axes.
+The moves of the pieces are as follows: